Patteerrik/Athletic-Club/README.md

 * [Fontawesome](https://fontawesome.com/) was used for all fonts
 * [Am I responsive](https://ui.dev/amiresponsive) was used along with Google chrome devtools to see how the site look on various devices
 * I used [W3schools](https://www.w3schools.com/), [She code](https://www.shecodes.io/), [Brocode](https://www.youtube.com/@BroCodez), [Geeks for geeks](https://www.geeksforgeeks.org/) and LMS for information on a large variety of problem solutions
+* A big credit to Dajana Isbaner_5P_lead.
+She has been very helpful on slack